ufo5260987423/scheme-langserver/README.md

 For Chez Scheme's old version (before 10.0.0), [chez-exe](https://github.com/gwatt/chez-exe) requires boot files and kernel files of [Chez Scheme](https://cisco.github.io/ChezScheme/).
 So, the compile command maybe like follows:`scheme --script gen-config.ss --bootpath /path-to-ChezScheme/{machine-type}/boot/{machine-type}`;

 >NOTE
 For Chez Scheme 10.0.0, you may need [my own chez-exe](https://github.com/ufo5260987423/chez-exe).
 The differences you may refer to [this pull request](https://github.com/gwatt/chez-exe/pull/20).
+And the compile command is altered as `scheme --script gen-config.ss --bootpath /path-to-ChezScheme/lib/csv${version}/{machine-type}`

 #### For Linux
 ```bash